Nobody wants to go to a well-child checkup and come home with a diagnosis that could mean a hospital stay.

 A quick Google search yielded exactly that recommendation for kids with pneumonia or any chest congestion.
 I’m telling you, it works amazingly well:

-Home Remedy to Cure Pneumonia or Chest Congestion in Babies and Toddlers
+Home Remedy to Help (Viral) Pneumonia or Chest Congestion in Babies and Toddlers

 - Turn your shower on nice and hot and allow the bathroom to steam up.